Fawkes98/BLAST_software/Devlog_BLAST.md

 It seems that initializing the sensor causes wierd errors:
 `_talon.ConfigSelectedFeedbackSensor(FeedbackDevice.CTRE_MagEncoder_Absolute, 1);`

+Initially that parameter was 0, and when it was 0 it just straight up didn't stop.
+Changing it to 1 made it stop, and removing it has done the same.

 That was removed, and since then its been working better.

 Still need to fix that stupid CAN frame not received error.
 It barely actually sends frames, but I remember it not doing this a few weeks ago.
 Wierd.